funkia/turbine/README.md

 whose output is of type `B`.

 In the example below `input` creates a component with an object as output.
-The object contains a behavior named `inputValue`.
+The object contains a behavior named `value`.
 The function given to `map` receives the output from the component.

-We then call `map` on the behavior `inputValue` and take the length of the string.
+We then call `map` on the behavior `value` and take the length of the string.
 The result is that `usernameInput` has the type `Component<Behavior<number>>` because it's mapped output is a number-valued behavior whose value is the current length of the text